 Aisha’s global travel and experiences lend themselves well to her role overseeing Organizational Partnerships, Charitable Donations, Fundraisers, Sponsorship, Community Involvement, & Research Implementation for the Tween Star Awards™ a national recognition platform for girls.
 She is also a proud volunteer at sister organization Formidable Girls™ assisting in various capacities to facilitate their mission of “empowering one million girls with healthy esteem and unapologetic fierce!”

-When she’s not empowering girls globally to pursue STEM, Aisha enjoys traveling, cooking, performing arts, reading, writing and spending quality time with family and friends.
+When she’s not empowering girls globally to pursue STEM and women to dominate their STEM careers, she enjoys traveling, cooking, performing arts, reading, writing, learning new languages and spending quality time with family and friends.